ndahiya3/object-detection-inference-cpp/README.md

 # object-detection-inference-cpp
-Demo to run object detection suing a trained model using Tensorflow C++ API
+Demo to run object detection using a trained model using Tensorflow C++ API
 ------------------------------------------------------------------------------------------

 1) Objective: To develop C++ code to run obejct detection on a trained model using Tensorflow